 During the Second World War, oil was included in individual medical kits of soldiers who fought in the tropical environment, as well as used in factories producing ammunition in the treatment of skin injuries.

-Tea tree essential oil blends well with
+Tea tree oil blends well with following oils

-Orange, bergamot, bigard, carnation, geranium (pelargonium), ylang-ylang, ginger, cypress, cinnamon, lavender, lemon, marjoram, mandarin, nutmeg, rosemary, rosewood, pine, thyme, sage, eucalyptus.
+Tea tree oil blends with oils of orange, bergamot, bigard, carnation, geranium (pelargonium), ylang-ylang, ginger, cypress, cinnamon, lavender, lemon, marjoram, mandarin, nutmeg, rosemary, rosewood, pine, thyme, sage, eucalyptus.
 Complementary oils are rosemary, lemon balm.

 Do not use in pregnancy and children under 6 years of age.
 When applied to the skin of undiluted oil there is a slight burning sensation, possibly reddening of the skin for 2-3 minutes – this is normal reaction.
 The oil can cause irritation to sensitive areas of the skin.

 Essential oils are stored in tightly sealed vials of dark glass at room temperature in a place inaccessible to children.
 Avoid direct sunlight.
 Shelf life: with the tightness of the packaging – more than 5 years.